-NOTE: If you find a driver is medically qualified EXCEPT FOR a fixed deficit of an extremity caused by the loss or functional impairment of a limb, you can qualify the driver, subject to obtaining an SPE certificate.
-The SPE program is intended only for individuals with fixed deficits of the extremities (not for individuals with progressive diseases).

 Spine, Other Musculoskeletal

 You must check the entire musculoskeletal system for previous surgery, deformities, limitations of motion, and tenderness.
 Does the driver have a diagnosis or signs of a condition known to be associated with acute episodes of transient muscle weakness, poor muscular coordination, abnormal sensations, decreased muscular tone, and/or pain?
 What is the: